ThalaLabs/surf/README.md

 Surf support some special types like `0x1::object::Object`, `0x1::option::Option`.
 Aptos has specific rule for these types.
 For example, Aptos accepts hex strings as input for `0x1::object::Object` argument type.

+## Design details

+Learning more backgrounds and design details from this [blog post](https://thalalabs.medium.com/introducing-surf-type-safe-typescript-interfaces-react-hooks-for-aptos-39527f41bc39).

 ## TODOs
 Compared to [Viem](https://viem.sh/), Surf is still in its infancy.
 Any contribution is welcome and appreciated.
 Here are some TODOs: